Telecommunications in Uzbekistan

-Telecommunications networks in Uzbekistan are largely based on Soviet-built infrastructure but with many modern additions, making the country one of the leading influences in the region in informational development.
+Telecommunications networks in Uzbekistan are largely based on Soviet-built infrastructure, but with many modern additions, making the country one of the leading influences in the region in terms of information development.

 In 2012, the telecommunications services volume grew by 22.5% year-on-year in Uzbekistan.
 The number of broadband ports installed totalled 378,000 across the country at the end of 2012, up by 55.5% year-on-year.
-The number of ports in active use was 202,700 up by 37.2%.
+The number of ports in active use was 202,700, up by 37.2%.
 A total of 1,576 km of fibre optic backbone lines were deployed across the country in the same year.

 Telephone

 There are digital exchanges in large cities and rural areas.

 Domestic system

-The main line telecommunications system is dilapidated and telephone density is low.
+The main line telecommunications system is dilapidated, and telephone density is low.
 The state-owned telecommunications company, Uztelecom, has used loans from the Japanese government and the China Development Bank to improve mainline services.
-The completion of conversion to digital exchanges was in 2010.
+The conversion to digital exchanges was completed in 2010.
 Mobile services are growing rapidly, with the subscriber base reaching 25 million in 2011.